Being home to an incredible collection of monuments of wooden architecture, Kizhi Island is a must visit attraction in Russia.

 Bell tower

-The present bell tower was built in 1862-1874.
-Being 30 meter tall, it has a steep inside staircase, which leads to the bell chamber with brass and bronze bells, big and small.
+Built in 1863, the 30-meter-tall bell tower has a steep inside staircase, which leads to the bell chamber with brass and bronze bells, big and small.
 The view from the bell tower is amazing and well worth the climbing effort and the admission fee.

 Fence

-The original fence was lost in centuries and there is a little evidence of its appearance.
+The original wall was lost over the centuries, and there is little evidence of its original appearance.
 In the middle of the 20th century, the Pogost was encircled with barbed wire.
-The present 300-meter long fence appeared in 1959.
-Made of wild stone and wood, it looks authentic and right in place.
+The present 300-meter long fence was built in 1959.
+Made of wild stone and wood, it looks authentic and fits in perfectly.

 Other monuments

-In addition to the Pogost, the island hosts many other historical buildings.
-Among them are chapels, traditional houses, windmills, granaries, banyas, etc.
+Beyond the Pogost, the island hosts numerous historical buildings, including chapels, traditional houses, windmills, granaries, and bathhouses (banyas).
+Notably:

 Church of Lazarus of Murom

-Believed to be one of the oldest wooden churches in Russia, this church officially dates back to the 15th century.
-Initially located in Murom Monastery at the southern shore of Lake Onega, it was brought to Kizhi Island in 1959.
+Believed to be one of Russia’s oldest wooden churches, dating to the 15th century.
+Originally from Murom Monastery, it was relocated to Kizhi in 1959.

-• Chapel of the Assumption of Virgin Mary.
-Dated back to the end of the 17th century, this chapel still nestles in its original place in the village of Vassilyevo.
+• Chapel of the Assumption of Virgin Mary: Built end of the 17th century, located in Vassilyevo village in the middle part of Kizhi Island.

-• Chapel of Archangel Mikhail.
-This 18th century chapel was taken from the village of Lelikozero in 1961.
-The original iconostasis is preserved, as well as the colorful painted ceiling, known as nebo (heaven).
-After the tragic loss in the roar of flames of the Assumption church in Kondopoga in 2018, this kind of ceiling is the only one remained in Karelia region.
+• Chapel of Archangel Mikhail: From the 18th century, moved from Lelikozero village in 1961, notable for its preserved iconostasis and painted ceiling ("nebo").
 Located very close to the main churches, the Archangel Mikhail chapel is hard to miss.
 On a good day, your walk will be accompanied by bell ringing from the chapel’s belfry.

 Domestic architecture